SBA 504 Rates

 If you need a smaller down payment or don't have enough equity then you might want to consider the SBA 7a loan as it is available up to and well over 100% loan to value in many situations.

-SBA 504 rates for both the first and second mortgage are near all time lows and there are first mortgage lenders offering 25 year fixed rate loans that when combined with the low rate 25 year fixed rate second mortgage allows you to lock in to an all time low rate for a full 25 years.
+SBA 504 rates for both the first and second mortgage are back to more normal levels as the markets have adjusted to the Federal Reserve's rate increases.
+There are first mortgage lenders offering 25 year fixed rate loans that when combined with the 25 year fixed rate second mortgage allow you to lock in to still favorable rates depending on your use of proceeds.

 504 Rates For First Mortgages

-SBA 504 first mortgage interest rates have been trending lower over the past 1.5 years.
+SBA 504 first mortgage interest rates have been trending much higher over over the past few months.

-Solid borrowers financing the type building that can be used by most many types of businesses (think general office space, free standing retail, doctors offices, office with warehouses, etc.) can get 25 year fixed rate 504 first mortgages in the 3.25% - 4.5% range depending on where you are located.
+Solid borrowers financing the type building that can be used by most many types of businesses (think general office space, free standing retail, doctors offices, office with warehouses, etc.) can get 25 year fixed rate 504 first mortgages in the 5 to 6% range depending on where you are located.

-Alternatively, the next best thing - a 10 year fixed with a 25 year amortization - could be available at even lower rates depending on what is going on with the Treasury markets.
+Alternatively, the next best thing - a 10 year fixed with a 25 year amortization - could be available slightly lower rates depending on what is going on with the Treasury markets.

 The reason for the wide range of SBA 504 loan rates is that borrowers and lenders come in all shapes and sizes as outlined below.